In this section

 ▫Sqlite—for an SQLite database;

-▫Redis—for a Redis database;
+▫Redis—for a Redis database.

 •<name>—a unique identifier (tag) for the connection, by which the connection can be referred to from the rules.

-For example: [LookupD.LDAP.auth1].
 Connection-specific sections comprise a set of parameters depending on a source type.
 The number of sections is unlimited.

 1.Parameters used in LDAP sections